-- A subscriber is a natural or legal personality who enters into an agreement with a CSP on behalf of one or more certificate holders for the certification of public keys.
-A subscriber can also be a certificate holder. - A certificate holder is an entity, characterized in a certificate as the holder of the private key that is linked to the public key provided in the certificate.
-The certificate holder is either a part of an organizational entity for which a subscriber is the contracting party (organization-linked certificate holder), or the practitioner of a recognized occupation and, in that capacity, is a subscriber and therefore the contracting party (profession-linked certificate holder). - A relying party is every natural or legal personality who is a recipient of a certificate and who acts with a reliance on that certificate.
+- A subscriber is a natural person who enters into an agreement with a CSP for certification of the public keys.
+A subscriber is also a certificate holder. - A certificate holder is an entity, characterized in a certificate as the holder of the private key that is linked to the public key provided in the certificate - A relying party is every natural or legal personality who is a recipient of a certificate and who acts with a reliance on that certificate.